 - In a small bowl, combine shredded coconut, chopped nuts, oats, honey, melted coconut oil and salt, until well mixed.
 Divide mixture evenly over the mango halves ( Press lightly for the mixture to stay intact).

-- Place baking pan in the middle rack of the oven and bake for 20-25 minutes, until deep golden on top.
-Place pan on a wire rack to cool.
+- Place baking pan in the middle rack of the oven and bake for 20-25 minutes, until the topping is deep golden in color.

 Notes